Host Plant Suitability of Tuta absoluta Meyrick (Lepidoptera: Gelechiidae) on Four Plant Species

 1. Introduction

-Tomato [(Solanum lycopersicum) (Solanaceae)], is an edible herbaceous plant that originated from South and Central America and is widely cultivated across the world (Fuentes et al., 2021; Kumar et al., 2020).
-Tomato fruits are a significant source of vitamins including vitamins C and D, and are rich in beneficial phytochemicals including lycopene and glycoalkaloids (Perveen et al., 2015; Wang et al., 2023).
+Tomato [(Solanum lycopersicum) (Solanaceae)] is an edible herbaceous plant that originated from South and Central America and is widely cultivated across the world (Fuentes et al., 2021; Kumar et al., 2020).
+Tomato fruits are a significant source of vitamins including vitamins C and D, and are rich in beneficial phytochemicals including lycopene and glycoalkaloids (Perveen et al., 2015; Wang et al., 2023; Woods, 2015).

 Tomato production is susceptible to various diseases and pests, causing significant crop losses (Gatahi, 2020; Kennedy, 2003; Panno et al., 2021).
-Tomato leaf miner [(Tuta absoluta Meyrick (Lepidoptera: Gelehiidae)] is among the most destructive pests causing substantial damage to tomato crops.
-The larvae of T. absoluta destroy the tomato canopy by burrowing into the leaves, buds, and shoots.
-Moreover, they also damage flowers, and fruits (Biondi et al., 2018; Pandey et al., 2023; Yadav et al., 2022).
-Under favorable conditions, this pest can potentially cause complete failure of tomato crops (Chouikhi et al., 2023; Cocco et al. 2015; Negi et al., 2018).
+Tomato leaf miner [(Tuta absoluta Meyrick (Lepidoptera: Gelechiidae)] is among the most destructive pests, causing substantial damage to tomato crops.
+The larvae of T. absoluta destroy the tomato canopy by burrowing into the leaves, buds and shoots.
+Moreover, they also damage flowers and fruits (Biondi et al., 2018; Erdogan and Babaroglu, 2014; Pandey et al., 2023; Yadav et al., 2022).
+Under favorable conditions, this pest can potentially cause complete failure of tomato crops (Chouikhi et al., 2023; Negi et al., 2018).

-Tomato plant volatiles are more attractive to the female moths, especially leaf miner, Tuta absoluta, than to males (Biondi et al., 2018; Subramani et al. 2021).
-Olfactometer assay demonstrate a strong preference among female moths for the volatiles emitted by tomato plants.
+Tomato plant volatiles are more attractive to the female moths, especially leaf miner, Tuta absoluta, than to males (Biondi et al., 2018; Subramani et al., 2021).
+Olfactometer assay demonstrates a strong preference among female moths for the volatiles emitted by tomato plants.
 This preference plays a crucial role in their oviposition behavior.
-Subsequently, female moths tend to lay more eggs on tomato plants than on other Solanaceous hosts like potato and eggplant (Chen et al., 2023; Mandour et al., 2020).
+Subsequently, female moths tend to lay more eggs on tomato plants than on other Solanaceous host plants like potatoes and eggplant (Chen et al., 2023; Mandour et al., 2020).

 In addition to the current impediment to global tomato production, T. absoluta is also a threat to other cultivated species of Solanaceae, including black nightshade (Solanum nigrum L.), potatoes (Solanum tuberosum L.), and tobacco (Nicotiana tabacum L.) (Desneux et al., 2022; Subramani et al., 2021; Mohamed et al., 2015).

 T. absoluta was also reported to infest non-solanaceous host plants, such as Malva spp.
-(M. cathayensis, M. pusilla, M. verticillate (Caponero 2009), Vicia faba L. (Abdul-Ridha et al. 2012), Chenopodium album L. (Portakaldali et al., 2013), and Volvulus arvensis L. (Portakaldali et al., 2013).
-Moreover, numerous wild plant species, often found in urban areas, logged regions, croplands, and wastelands (Lambinon et al., 2004), may serve as alternate host plants for T. absoluta., supporting pest survival and spread.
+(M. cathayensis, M. pusilla, M. verticillate (Caponero 2009), Vicia faba L. (Abdul-Ridha et al.,2012), Chenopodium album L. (Portakaldali et al., 2013), and Volvulus arvensis L. (Portakaldali et al., 2013).
+Moreover, numerous wild plant species, often found in urban areas, logged regions, croplands, and wastelands (Bawin et al., 2015), may serve as alternate host plants for T. absoluta, supporting pest survival and spread.

 The potential to exploit these diverse conditions and host plants describes the adaptability and resilience of T. absoluta as an invasive pest (Desneux et al., 2022; Pandey et al., 2023).
 This broad host range complicates management efforts and poses significant challenges to crop productivity.
 This emphasizes the significance of its efficient monitoring and management (Colmenárez et al., 2022; Vivekanandhan et al., 2024).